itsbapic/NFT-Indexer/README.md

 # Simple NFT Indexer

-This is an skeleton app that uses the Alchemy SDK rigged to Alchemy's Enhanced APIs in order to display all of an address's ERC-721 tokens, including a call to any `image` attached to their metadata.
+This is an NFT Indexer app that uses the Alchemy SDK rigged to Alchemy's Enhanced APIs in order to display all of an address's ERC-721 tokens, including a call to any `image` attached to their metadata.

 ## Set Up